OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/nodejs/Readme.md

 # Tab With AdpativeCard Flow

-This App talks about the Teams tab which displays Adaptive card with Node JS
+This App talks about the Teams tab which displays Adaptive card with Node JS.
+For reference please check [Build tabs with Adaptive Cards](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/build-adaptive-card-tabs)

 This bot has been created using [Bot Framework v4](https://dev.botframework.com), it shows how to create a simple bot that accepts Adaptive Cards V1.4 to render in Teams tab.